amundsen-io/rfcs/rfcs/022-gcp-data-catalog-proxy.md

 ## Drawbacks

 * another datastore which brings in additional components and increases the code size of the repo
+* no control over Data Catalog (and it's API) means incompatibilities might arise with time

 ## Alternatives